9 Ways to Pay for College

 Many applications ask for similar information, so you can save tons of time by writing one or two essays that you can use for all of them.
 Also, make sure to have reference letters, extracurricular lists, and volunteer experiences ready so that you can easily add them to each submission.

 Apply for any scholarships for which you are eligible, regardless of the amount involved.
 A $500 award may not seem like much, but if you earn three or four smaller scholarships, you can save thousands of dollars.

 Several academic majors, such as teaching and public service, offer programs that help you pay for your education.
 For example, the federal TEACH grant gives education majors $4,000/year when they focus on high-need areas such as science, math, and special education.

 See if the schools you’re interested in offer part-time employment or work-study positions.
 Since these jobs are located conveniently on campus and typically require 6-10 hours per week, they can help you make extra money while you focus on your studies.

 If you have questions, call the colleges on your prospect list.
 In addition to telling you about the scholarships and aid available, the staff can point you to other resources on FAFSA, student loans, etc. They want to make college affordable for you, so don’t be afraid to ask them for help!

-Get in touch with the Mount Marty Office of Financial Assistance by emailing email@example.com.
+Get in touch with the MMU Financial Aid Office by emailing firstname.lastname@example.org.